Remembering Serech by Himring

 Fanwork Notes

 Written for the prompt location "Fen of Serech".
 Some details of the associated prompt reminded me of the Dead Marshes in The Two Towers.
-At least one piece also has more general Orctober vibes, if I can call them that.
+At least one section also has more general Orctober vibes, if I can call them that.

 Warning that this piece features references to significant amounts of violence and character death, mostly canonical.